profahad/toolTipTextView/README.md

 # ToolTipTextView

-ToolTipTextView is an customzed textview where you can achieve tool tip and other functionalities without any hessle.
+ToolTipTextView is an customized textview where you can achieve tooltip and other functionalities without any hassle.

 ## Badges